7 Strategies for Kingdom-of-God Building, Advancement & Expansion

 7. Don’t let your vision drift backwards.
 Don’t hold on to the old life.
 Look at the present and the future.
-What is the Lord doing now to advance His kingdom?
+What is the Lord doing now to build and advance His kingdom?

 Luke 9:61-62 Still another said, “I will follow you, Lord; but first let me go back and say goodbye to my family.”
 Jesus replied, “No one who puts a hand to the plow and looks back is fit for service in the kingdom of God.”

 - • A worker ploughing furrows for God’s kingdom needs to keep his eyes ahead — advancing the kingdom, not looking backwards.
 If he is continually glancing behind, perhaps hearkening to or even gripped by the things of his past, he will plow a crooked furrow.
 Much of our past is what we needed to be saved from!

 - • Also in a spiritual sense we can miss the mark by looking back.
 For example, some of us took part in the great Holy Spirit move of the 1970s.
 Former hippies by the thousands became “Jesus people.”
 Great numbers of denominational Christians received the mighty baptism with the Holy Spirit.
 Christian coffee houses sprang up like mushrooms.
 Churches open to the Holy Spirit saw amazing growth.
 It was a joyous time.